 Q. How does it relate to Chianti?

-A. Chianti is a classic wine made mainly from Sangiovese.
-Remember "Sangiovese = the star of Chianti" and it all clicks.
+A. Chianti is the classic wine made mainly from Sangiovese.
+Remember "Sangiovese is the star of Chianti" and it all clicks.

 Q. Best serving temperature?

-A. Around 16–18°C. Lighter styles show more fruit with a slight chill.
+A. Around 16 to 18°C. Lighter styles show more fruit with a slight chill.